 Response: Changes made to section 2 to reflect the recent initial Working Group Letter Ballot approval.

-New text (redline): “An extension is needed to complete the development, WG balloting and Sponsor ballotting on the draft amendment.
-The draft amendment (600 pages) has completed 2 WG LBs and failed to achieve the 75% needed for approval.
-A third initial WG LB is planned for May 2018. ”
+New text (redline): “An extension is needed to complete WG and Sponsor ballotting of the draft amendment.
+The Working Group letter ballot on the draft amendment (600 pages) passed in July 2018 with 86% approval.
+Comment resolution and subsequent WG balloting is planned, with an expectation to proceed to Sponsor Ballot in May 2019. ”

-New Text : “An extension is needed to complete Working Group and Sponsor balloting of the draft amendment.
+New Text (clean): “An extension is needed to complete Working Group and Sponsor balloting of the draft amendment.

 The Working Group letter ballot on the draft amendment (~600 pages) passed in July 2018 with 86% approval.